Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Generalization of the Kirchhoff reflectivity.

-The Jacobian of the transformation is invertible because we have a unique incidence angle $\theta^{(ij)}$ at each position.
-Using eq. (\ref{eq:Cler_0go-2_2}), we can show that for sufficiently large frequencies (i.e. for the high-frequency leading term) we have
+The Jacobian matrix of the transformation is invertible because we have a unique incidence angle $\theta^{(ij)}$ at each position.
+Using eq. (\ref{eq:Cler_0go-2_2}), we can show that for sufficiently large frequencies (i.e. for the high-frequency leading term) we have (the derivatives in the following are defined from the distributional derivative point of view)